2000–01 Atlanta Hawks season

-Second-year star Jason Terry showed improvement averaging 19.7 points, 4.9 assists and 1.3 steals per game, and also leading the Hawks with 124 three-point field goals.
-In addition, Lorenzen Wright averaged 12.4 points and 7.5 rebounds per game, while Alan Henderson provided the team with 10.5 points and 5.6 rebounds per game, and Knight contributed 6.9 points, 6.1 assists and 2.0 steals per game in 47 games with the team after the trade.
-Meanwhile, Chris Crawford averaged 6.8 points per game in 47 games, Maloney provided with 6.7 points and 2.8 assists per game, second-year guard Dion Glover contributed 5.9 points per game, and DerMarr Johnson contributed 5.1 points per game.
+Second-year star Jason Terry showed improvement averaging 19.7 points, 4.9 assists and 1.3 steals per game, and also leading the Hawks with 124 three-point field goals, while Kukoc averaged 19.7 points, 5.7 rebounds and 6.2 assists per game in 17 games after the trade, and Lorenzen Wright provided the team with 12.4 points and 7.5 rebounds per game.
+In addition, Mohammed contributed 12.3 points and 9.0 rebounds per game in 28 games, while Alan Henderson provided with 10.5 points and 5.6 rebounds per game, and Knight contributed 6.9 points, 6.1 assists and 2.0 steals per game in 47 games.
+Meanwhile, Chris Crawford averaged 6.8 points per game, Maloney provided with 6.7 points and 2.8 assists per game, second-year guard Dion Glover contributed 5.9 points per game, DerMarr Johnson contributed 5.1 points per game, and rookie forward, and second-round draft pick Hanno Möttölä averaged 4.4 points and 2.4 rebounds per game.

-During the NBA All-Star weekend at the MCI Center in Washington, D.C., and before the mid-season trade, Mutombo was selected for the 2001 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Mutombo scored 6 points along with 22 rebounds and 3 blocks, as the Eastern Conference defeated the Western Conference, 111–110.
+During the NBA All-Star weekend at the MCI Center in Washington, D.C., and before the mid-season trade, Mutombo was selected for the 2001 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Mutombo scored 6 points along with 22 rebounds and 3 blocks, as the Eastern Conference defeated the Western Conference, 111–110.
 Meanwhile, Terry was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
 Terry also finished tied in seventh place in Most Improved Player voting, while Ratliff finished in seventh place in Defensive Player of the Year voting.

 The Hawks finished 27th in the NBA in home-game attendance, with an attendance of 560,330 at the Philips Arena during the regular season, which was the third-lowest in the league.
 Following the season, Wright and Knight were both traded to the Memphis Grizzlies, and Maloney was released to free agency.